CheeredAdventure/ReverseCraft-Reimagined/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [GNU AGPLv3](./LICENSE).

-Your contributions will be publicly available as a member of the `CheeredAdventure` organization, and you will be listed on the contributors list as a special partner of our organization.
+Your contributions will be publicly available as a member of the `CheeredAdventure` community organization, and you will be listed on the contributors list as a special partner of our organization.

 If you do not wish to be listed as a contributor, please let us know in advance or **CLEARLY** indicate in the initial description of your pull request that you wish to be anonymized.